Living & Learning Nillumbik's annual art and craft exhibition

-- Bring you art work to the Eltham Library Community Gallery between 10.30am and 11.30am.
+- Bring your art work to the Eltham Library Community Gallery between 10.30am and 11.30am.
 It is very important that we have received all art works by 11.30am

 - If you cannot personally bring your artwork, please organise someone else to deliver it.
-If you are absolutely unable to find anyone to deliver your artwork, please contact Tracey Hollis.
+If you are absolutely unable to find anyone to deliver your artwork, please contact Sue Hawthorne.